 • That’s completely fine.
 We start by putting simple, practical systems in place to collect customer details in-store, so you’re building a database from the ground up.

 • That’s very common.
 In this case, we focus on setting up the right structure and communication so you can start using it properly and turning it into repeat sales.
+And if the database is a bit old and messy, that’s ok as there are some techniques to put in place that allow it to be cleaned.

 • Yes, where it makes sense.
 SMS is a useful addition for time-sensitive messages or quick sales opportunities.
 It’s used more selectively than email, but it can be very effective when timed well.